 It is the pioneer of ethical sanctuaries that introduced the concept of ethical elephant tourism in this region.
 Phuket elephant sanctuary borders Khao Phra Thaeo National Park.

-It is among the few elephant sanctuaries in Phuket that work diligently to create an environment that is as natural-friendly as possible for visitors and the animals.
+It is an ethical elephant sanctuary in Phuket that work diligently to create an environment that is as natural-friendly as possible for visitors and the animals.

 The Sanctuary is more like a luxurious retirement home for the elephants that had to endure difficult times with their captors before being saved and brought here.